 I’ve only written one guide post about hiking: Amateur Hiking Tips for Day Hikes.
-It’s one of the earliest guides I wrote for Arimo Travels.
 It’s not one of my best guides, but it does give a few very basic tips.
-During my travels, I also wrote the following blog posts that are more or less related to my hiking experiences abroad:
+During my travels, I also wrote the following blog posts that are more or less related to hiking abroad:

 - Day Trip to Ulu Temburong National Park

 - I Found Paradise (and It’s Called Gokarna)

 - Pictures from Taroko National Park, Taiwan

 - Slovak Paradise & High Tatras – Trekking High And Low

 - Uluru – My New Favourite Destination in the World

 - What’s There to See in Tansen, Nepal?